Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Myth or mistake What goes wrong Better approach

 “All velvet is delicate.”
-You avoid durable options or overpay for “luxury” that wears quickly.
-Compare fiber type and pile density; many dense synthetics handle daily use well.
+You rule out durable options or pay more for “luxury” that still wears poorly.
+Compare fiber type and pile density; dense synthetic velvet can handle daily use better than many shoppers expect.

-Choosing color from a tiny online photo Nap direction makes cushions look uneven in real rooms.
-Request a large swatch and view it in daylight and lamplight.
+Choosing color from a tiny online photo Nap direction makes real cushions look uneven once they are in your room.
+View a large swatch in daylight and evening light before you decide.

-Treating abrasion numbers as the whole story A strong rub rating can still track, crush, or seam-pucker.
-Use abrasion as one input, then validate pile behavior and construction.
+Treating abrasion numbers as the whole story A high rub rating can still come with tracking, pile crush, or seam issues.
+Use rub counts as one clue, then check pile behavior and sofa construction.

-Deep-cleaning with lots of moisture Water marks and flattened pile are hard to reverse.
-Blot first, use minimal moisture, and follow the manufacturer’s method.
+Deep-cleaning with lots of moisture Water marks and flattened pile can be hard to fix.
+Blot first, use minimal moisture, and follow the manufacturer’s care method.

 Choose a Velvet Type That Fits Your Lifestyle